upsetjs/upsetjs/README.md

 ### R/RMarkdown/RShiny HTMLWidget

 A R wrapper using [HTMLWidgets](https://www.htmlwidgets.org/) is located at [upset_r](https://github.com/upsetjs/upsetjs_r).
 The API follows the building pattern using the chaining operator `%>%`.
-In constrast to the original UpsetR implementation it focusses on the UpSet plot itself only.
+In contrast to the original UpsetR implementation it focusses on the UpSet plot itself only.
 However it supports interactivity either using custom Shiny events or HTMLWidgets Crosstalk.
 See also Shiny examples.

 ```R
 devtools::install_github("upsetjs/upsetjs_r")